-At that age I, for one, do not fancy prancing around in Lycra, demonstrating handstands and physically supporting big, strong S4 boys as they attempt handsprings!
+At that age I do not fancy prancing around in Lycra, demonstrating handstands and physically supporting big, strong S4 boys as they attempt handsprings!
 Teaching is a wonderful profession, but it is physically demanding and emotionally draining.
 I don’t think it is possible for me to continue to teach PE effectively into my late 60’s, so I would love to take my teacher’s pension before then.
 On doing some research, it would seem that I am not alone in these feelings.

-Teachers are concerned that managing challenging behaviour is likely to cause more stress and become more difficult to deal with as we get older.
-The ever increasing workload and the constantly changing curriculum causes concern, as teachers wonder whether they really can continue to be effective well beyond 60.
+Teachers are concerned that managing challenging behaviour will cause more stress and be more difficult to deal with as they get older.
+The ever increasing workload and the constantly changing curriculum causes concern, as teachers wonder whether they really can teach well beyond 60.
 There are fears of being completely drained, too tired and exhausted to provide that excellent education for children that they all strive for.
-Then there is the fear of feeling trapped in the job that they once loved, because although they want to retire, they are unable to afford it.
+Then the fear of feeling trapped in the job that they once loved, because although they want to retire, they are unable to afford it.

 This makes me sad.
 It makes me worried for the profession.
 It makes me worried for the next generation of pupils.